 WHAT MAKES MY HEART SING?

 Seeing families strengthened as they engage and connect with one another.
-Strong families impact communities; strong communities impact nations; strong nations impact the world.
+Strong families impact God`s kingdom.

-Personal and academic life coaching changes the world; one student to one family to one nation at a time!
+Personal and academic life coaching changes the world; one student to one family at a time!

 Let me share a part of my life with you so that you can get to know me a little better.

 Life is an adventure.
-For me, life has been a “living out of the box” kind of experience.
-From my early days growing up on a farm in South Africa, I had a deep sense that I wanted to find me; I didn’t want to be like all the other kids; I wanted to be my unique self – authentic and purposeful.
+For me, life has been a "living outside of the box” kind of experience.
+From my early days growing up on a farm in South Africa, I had a deep sense that I wanted to know who I was; I didn’t want to be like all the other kids; I wanted to be my unique self – authentic and purposeful.

-When I was over 8 months pregnant, my adventurous husband decided that we would move to Zimbabwe which is in"deepest, darkest Africa,"according to my parents.
-My pharmacist father thought it wise to kit us out with anti-venom for snake bites and other various medicines so that we would have some chance of survival in the unforgiving African bush.
+I got married at 23 and we lived in Cape Town, South Africa for about 5 years.
+When I was 8 months pregnant, my very adventurous husband decided to move to Zimbabwe (his home country) which is in"deepest, darkest Africa,"according to my parents.
+My pharmacist father thought it wise to kit us out with anti-venom for snake bites and other various medicines so we would have some chance of survival in the unforgiving African bush.

 Actually, we did make it to a hospital on three separate occasions after the birth of our three boys and another three emergency visits - a head injury, a broken arm and a very sick child.
 No snake bite injuries occurred and we did survive life in Africa :)

-While home schooling our boys and together with 8 dogs, 1 bird, 2 cats, numerous rabbits and guinea pigs, we experienced an"African safari lifestyle,"camping in the wild with lions, elephants, hyena; witnessing a python strangle our little dachshund; facing a hissing cobra as it darted out of its hole; losing one of our ducks to the same cobra; chasing monkeys away from ravishing all our vegetables; fighting wild fires; climbing huge rocks in our yard; keeping pet scorpions, snakes and lizards; collecting butterflies and observing insects under the microscope; fishing in Zimbabwe`s many dams and much more.
+While home educating our sons and together with 8 dogs, 1 bird, 2 cats, 2 ducks, numerous rabbits and guinea pigs, we experienced an"African safari lifestyle,"camping in the wild with lions, elephants, hyena; witnessing a python strangle our little dachshund; facing a hissing cobra as it darted out of its hole; losing one of our ducks to the same cobra; chasing monkeys away from ravishing all our vegetables; fighting wild fires; climbing huge rocks in our yard; keeping pet scorpions, snakes and lizards; collecting butterflies and observing insects under the microscope; fishing in Zimbabwe`s many dams and much more.